mrhp00/Psychological-Talent-Identification-App/HELP.md

 ## How It Works

 ### Main Files
+- `merged_entities.json`: Example output from the Merge Entities tool
 - `psycho_app.py`: Main application code (PyQt5 GUI)
 - `keys.json`: Defines the scoring and descriptions for each question and answer
 - `entries.json`: Stores all user entries (created automatically)
 - `YASA.ico`: Application icon (optional)

 ### Adding an Entry
+If `keys.json` is missing, the app will prompt you to create it with a visual editor before you can add entries.
 1. Click **Add Entry**.
 2. Enter the person's name, phone, and answers (one letter per question, e.g. `abccbadcda`).
    - The number of answers must match the number of questions in `keys.json`.